CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-getsourcerange-method.md

 ms.assetid: 20fefee7-1040-41ba-93dc-bd42f68b90c2
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 981048c10be27900f011afeab55d1c5eb523f734
+ms.openlocfilehash: 64ecbb56ab32ac8381a4864acd5fd40741786d30
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776682"
+ms.locfileid: "74449137"
 ---
 # <a name="isymunmanageddocumentgetsourcerange-method"></a>ISymUnmanagedDocument::GetSourceRange, méthode
-Retourne la plage spécifiée de la source incorporée dans la mémoire tampon donnée.
-La mémoire tampon doit être suffisamment grande pour contenir la source.
+Returns the specified range of the embedded source into the given buffer.
+The buffer must be large enough to hold the source.

 ## <a name="syntax"></a>Syntaxe